 It is possible to combine ISO-coded blocks with standard and/or user cycles to create part-programs.
-Chapter "5 Saving programs" describes in detail how to do it and how to use those programs.
+Chapter "6 Saving programs" describes in detail how to do it and how to use those programs.

-To de-select a cycle and return to the standard screen, press the key for the selected cycle or the [ESC] key.
+To de-select a cycle and return to the standard screen, press the key for the selected cycle (the one with the lamp on) or the [ESC] key.